-lawyer's work environment or the type of work that the lawyer performs, such steps also should be taken."
+In some situations where the impairment does not materially affect the lawyer's work, accommodations may be able to be made for the impaired lawyer, so long as reasonable steps have been taken to prevent or mitigate any resulting consequences and assure compliance with the rules and the State Bar Act.
+See ABA Formal Opn.
+No. 03-429 at p.
+4. For example, a lawyer with an anxiety disorder may be able to competently function if assigned to transactional work rather than courtroom litigation.
+Id.
+"If a lawyer's mental impairment can be accommodated by changing the lawyer's work environment or the type of work that the lawyer performs, such steps also should be taken."
 North Carolina State Bar Formal Ethics Opn.
 8 (2013); see also Virginia State Bar Ethics Opn.
-1886 (2016) at p.
+1886 at p.
 4. However, "if such episodes of impairment have an appreciable likelihood of recurring, lawyers who manage or supervise the impaired lawyer may have to conclude that the lawyer's ability to represent clients is materially impaired."
 ABA Formal Opn.
-No. 03-429.31
+No. 03-429.